Find Affordable College Courses

 Tallahassee, FL

-Our 2023 rankings named Florida State University the best value school in Florida for instructional media design students working on their doctor’s degree.
-Located in the city of Tallahassee, Florida State is a public school with a very large student population.
+Our analysis found Florida State University to be the best value school for instructional media design students who want to pursue a doctor’s degree in Florida.
+Located in the midsize city of Tallahassee, Florida State is a public school with a fairly large student population.

 Read full report on Instructional Media Design at Florida State University